daveyarwood/alda-clj/doc/getting-started.md

 ### Alda

-[Install Alda][install-alda] and start the server by running `alda up`.
+First things first: you'll need to [install Alda][install-alda], if you haven't done that already.

+> alda-clj requires Alda version 2.0.0 or greater.

+You can run `alda doctor` to verify that you have a working installation of Alda.

 ### Clojure

-If you haven't already, [install the Clojure command-line tools][install-clojure].
+If you don't already have `clojure` / `clj`, [install the Clojure command-line tools][install-clojure].

 There are several ways that you can set up a Clojure environment where you can